 Students admitted to the hospital are under the care of the college staff.
-When consultants are needed, they are called and the fees are charged to the student.
-All except minor surgry is referred to outside surgeons who will charge a fee to be paid by the student.
-All examinations not required by the college are charged at the current rate in
+All except minor surgery is referred to outside surgeons who will charge a fee to be paid by the student.
+All examinations not required by the college are charged to the student.
+In the event of emergency surgical care, an immediate effort is made to contact the parents by phone.
+Students under 21 must have parental permission for major surgery.